 Drawing offers a wide variety of drawing experiences with emphasis placed on art structure and observation.
 Assignments divided between the two semesters will include: contour, gesture, negative space, value, enlargement, perspective, and figure.
 Materials introduced include pencil, charcoal, oil pastel, ink wash, and conte crayon.
 Students will develop their observational and accuracy skills as they progress through the semester with a variety of assignments including still life, fantasy, self-portrait, and landscape.
 Drawing II includes more complex applications of the above, including a non-traditional “sculptural” drawing at the end of the semester.

-Photography explores technical and artistic elements of film photography.
+Darkroom Photography explores technical and artistic elements of film photography.
 Students learn black and white photographic film processes through the manual capture, manipulation, and creation of images.
 Students experiment with photograms, pinhole cameras, Holgas, and SLR cameras.
-They learn traditional dark room techniques in film and print processing before moving on to collage, multiple exposure, and other more advanced processes in Photography II.
-In Photography I and II students engage in an ongoing discussion of the history of photography and its role in society from inception through the modern day, knowledge of which allows them to effectively explore their own creative interests.
+They learn traditional dark room techniques in film and print processing before moving on to collage, multiple exposure, and other more advanced processes in Darkroom Photography II.
+In Darkroom Photography I and II students engage in an ongoing discussion of the history of photography and its role in society from inception through the modern day, knowledge of which allows them to effectively explore their own creative interests.

 The focus of this beginning woodworking course is the study of design and making of fine furniture.
 To become an accomplished woodworker, it is important to start with a strong basic foundation of knowledge about wood, tools, and techniques.
 Through a series of woodworking projects that increase in difficulty, students learn about the properties of wood and the proper use of hand tools and power equipment.
 Essential to the successful completion of any project is an understanding of the design process and an ability to communicate ideas graphically.
 Students study the various steps involved in the development of a design from conceptualization to presentation.
 They improve their ability to communicate graphically by studying drafting (both manual and computer aided), building scale models, and building mockups.